 8. Professional guidance in planning finances

-Pros:< For creating a prenuptial agreement, you will obviously have to take the help of an experienced and professional lawyer who specialises in prenups, and legal and financial matters.
+Pros: For creating a prenuptial agreement, you will obviously have to enlist the help of an experienced and professional lawyer who specializes in prenups and other legal and financial matters.
 This means you will get the guidance of an expert in planning your finances and other legal issues.
-Cons:< Hiring a professional lawyer to create a prenup and guide you in an appropriate manner will require lots of money.
-You will have to be ready to spend enough money on a prenup lawyer while also managing the finances being spent on your wedding.

 9. Debts and loans

-No one wants to get into a marital relationship to pay off debts of the partner.
+No one wants to get into a marital relationship to pay off the debts of the partner.
+Perhaps the answer to the question, “who should get a prenup?” is definitely the couples who are going through their own, individual financial troubles.

-Pros:< Prenups tend to include provisions regarding debts and loans, which means you will not be liable to pay back the debts your spouse might have accumulated before marriage.
-Cons:< If the prenup is challenged or any loophole is found in the court of law in relation to the clause related to debts and loans then you will probably have to share the liability of your partner.
+Cons: If the prenup is challenged or any loophole is found in the court of law in relation to the clause related to debts and loans, then you will probably have to share the liability of your partner.

 10. Future decisions

-There is a legal binding to all your future life.
+There is a legal binding to your entire future life together.
 Nothing is spontaneous or sudden, so to say.
+Hence, in some situations, it may end up influencing your decisions.

 11. Rationality in the relationship